 Exactly a year to the day, I found myself back in Canada’s breathtaking Alberta.
-I have travelled to 80+ countries and I have simply never seen such stunning natural landscape in all my life.
+I have traveled to 80+ countries and I have simply never seen such stunning natural landscape in all my life.
 Words can not describe the soaring Rocky Mountains encapsulating pristine lakes, fast flowing aqua blue rivers and cute towns with wooden buildings.
-Not to mention the cities within the province that boast a skycraper skyline, gastronomic delights and a buzzing nightlife.
+Not to mention the cities within the province that boast a skyscraper skyline, gastronomic delights and a buzzing nightlife.

 Then there is the wildlife!
 Grizzly bears, black bears, wolves, mountain goats and moose to name a few.
 Alberta has more than 8.2 million hectares of protected space for wildlife to inhabit.
 This might give you insight into the sheer size of Alberta.
 With more than 600 lakes, thousands of hiking trails and an abundance of culture there are so many things to do in Alberta!
 We spent ten days on our second trip rediscovering our favourite places and checking out some new spots too.
 On our first trip, we road tripped and stayed in different hotels along the way.
 This time around, we spent a couple of days checking out Calgary before renting an RV to explore Alberta differently.
-Here are our highlights and recomendations on things to do in Alberta, Canada!
+Here are our highlights and recommendations on things to do in Alberta, Canada!

 THINGS TO DO IN ALBERTA, CANADA